Starter kit: Constituent-centered design

 Both qualitative and quantitative data are valuable here.
 Just figuring out what to measure is itself a journey.

 As you mature, you’ll develop practices and templates for testing.
 Other teams at your organization can use these, too.
 You’ll also find yourself needing more sophisticated methods, software, and evaluation programs.
 You may also need to procure tools that help you manage and report on what you find.
 Don’t rush this evolution.
-Developing the muscle memory to regularly evaluate experiences is a major step forward for most organizations.
+Regularly evaluating experiences is a major step forward for most organizations.

 Guidance and resources